-Private Matters Psychotherapy is a group practice located in the heart of Burlington, ON.
-All of our therapists are registered mental health professionals with ample experience in helping people uncover what they are dealing with, develop effective coping skills, and work towards personalized client-oriented goals.
+Private Matters Psychotherapy is a private practice located in the heart of Burlington, ON.
+All therapists working out of this office are registered mental health professionals with ample experience in helping people uncover what they are dealing with, develop effective coping skills, and work towards personalized client-oriented goals.
 At the heart of the therapy offered at PMPTherapy lies a non-judgemental attitude, a caring environment, and professionalism.

 Our therapists each have their own specialization and work with different therapeutic modalities.
 As such, we help a wide range of people including kids, teens, adults, families and couples.
 Most of the sessions offered at PMPTherapy will use an eclectic approach, combining therapeutic techniques from different therapies, including Cognitive Behavioural Therapy, Dialectical Behaviour Therapy, Mindfulness Therapy, Social Skills Training, Spiritual Therapy, Narrative Therapy, and more.